10 Visible Signs Your Body Is Releasing Trauma

 The first Signs Your Body Is Releasing Trauma focuses on establishing a sense of stability and security.
 Often, this means creating a secure space where the individual can feel emotionally and physically supported.

-In this stage, methods such as grounding exercises, mindfulness exercises, and developing good habits may be beneficial.
+In this stage, methods such as grounding and mindfulness exercises, as well as developing good habits, may be beneficial.

 Exploration and Understanding